EngineerHus/Facial-Recognition-with-Voice-Output-and-Log-Filing/README.md

 **Recognition.py**

 This is where the facial recognition happens.
 It compares the similarity of pre-existing histogram with a new histogram and if the outcome of ```conf``` is below 65, the face will be recognised.
-Once the face is recognised it will save the event at ```WhosAtTheDoor.txt``` with the user ID as well as the time and date
+Once the face is recognised it will save the event at ```WhosAtTheDoor.txt``` with the user ID as well as the time and date.
+Additionally, it will output a voice stating who is at the door.